Treaty of the Danish West Indies: Background

 Two of the islands had been in Danish possession since the 17th century and St. Croix since 1733.
-The glory days of the colony had been from around 1750 to 1850 based on transit trade and the production of rum and sugar using African slaves as labor.
-By the second half of the 19th century the sugar production was embattled by the cultivation of sugar beets, and although the slaves had been emancipated in 1848, the agricultural land and the trade was still controlled by the white population, and the living conditions of the descendants of the slaves were poor.
+The glory days of the colony had been from around 1750 to 1850, based on transit trade and the production of rum and sugar using African slaves as labour.
+By the second half of the 19th century, the sugar production was embattled by the cultivation of sugar beets, and although the slaves had been emancipated in 1848, the agricultural land and the trade was still controlled by the white population, and the living conditions of the descendants of the slaves were poor.
 By the early 1850s the islands had become increasingly unprofitable and expensive to govern from Denmark.

 At the negotiations for the Treaty of Vienna after the defeat in the Second Schleswig War in 1864, Denmark had offered to trade the islands for South Jutland (Schleswig), but the Prussian Government was not interested.

 On the eve of the American Civil War, the United States became interested in the islands as the possible location of a Caribbean naval base.
-After the war ended, 24 October 1867, the Danish parliament, the Rigsdag, ratified a treaty on the sale of two of the islands — St. Thomas and St. John — for a sum of US$7,500,000.
+After the war ended, on 24 October 1867, the Danish parliament, the Rigsdag, ratified a treaty on the sale of two of the islands—St. Thomas and St. John—for a sum of US$7,500,000.
 However, the United States Senate did not ratify the treaty due to concerns over a number of natural disasters that had struck the islands and a political feud with President Andrew Johnson that eventually led to his impeachment.